Belt (firearms): External

 Some weapons such as the M134 Minigun and related designs use a hybrid mechanism to strip rounds from disintegrating belts into a linkless feed system or a specialized delinker to allow for more reliable feeding at extreme rates of fire.
-Modern infantry machine guns often have feed systems allowing the use of linked ammunition as well as other forms of feed like from magazines or drums.
-In some instances—like the FN Minimi/M249 SAW and the IWI Negev—the feed system requires no modification to fire with either mechanism.
-Other designs—like the Heckler and Koch HK21-based designs or MG34—require the exchange of modular parts to allow belt or alternate feeding.
+Modern infantry machine guns often have feed systems allowing the use of linked ammunition as well as magazines.
+In some instances — like the FN Minimi/M249 SAW and the IWI Negev — the feed system requires no modification to fire with either mechanism.
+Other designs — like the Heckler and Koch HK21-based designs or MG34 — require the exchange of modular parts to allow belt or alternate feeding.
 Due to the lack of protection provided by the belt, belt-fed infantry weapons typically use a flexible or rigid container to retain the belt on the weapon.
-In some designs—like the MG3—the belt container appears to be a magazine causing some confusion to people unfamiliar with the design.
+In some designs — like the MG3 — the belt container appears to be a magazine, causing some confusion with people unfamiliar with the design.